 What is the General Assembly’s membership?

-Membership can at times be a contentious issue.
+Membership can be contentious.
 Taiwan has been denied UN membership for more than two decades due to objections from China, which holds a permanent seat on the Security Council and considers Taiwan part of its sovereign territory.
-Palestine’s status in the UN has also been controversial.
-The 2011 General Assembly session was dominated by discord surrounding Palestine’s bid to become a member state, which stalled in the Security Council after the United States vowed to veto.
-However, at the 2012 General Assembly, member states passed a resolution, 138–9 (41 abstained), to upgrade the Palestinian Authority’s status from nonmember observer entity status to nonmember observer state status.
-This change gives the territory, which has disputed statehood, a similar status to that of the Vatican and allows it to serve on various UN bodies.
+In 2018, Taiwanese officials visited New York ahead of the General Assembly to tout the island’s fulfillment of UN Sustainable Development Goals, seen as part of broader efforts to join UN agencies.
+Palestine’s status at the United Nations has also been controversial.
+The 2011 General Assembly session was dominated by discord surrounding Palestine’s bid to become a member state, which stalled in the Security Council after the United States vowed to veto such a measure.
+At the 2012 General Assembly, member states passed a resolution, 138–9 (with 41 abstentions), to upgrade Palestine from a nonmember observer entity to nonmember observer state.
+Palestine and Vatican City are the United Nations’ two nonmember observer states, which have the right to speak at assembly meetings but cannot vote on resolutions.

 Is the General Assembly in need of reform?

 Yes, say many experts on the United Nations and leading donor nations.
 Efforts to revitalize the assembly’s work focus on increasing its power vis-à-vis the Security Council, making the process for appointing UN executives more transparent, and improving the quality of debate within the body.
 But the assembly has continued to resist deep-seated reforms, a reflection of the rift between its many members from the developing world, who want to retain a strong say in deliberations, and the wealthy nations that serve as the United Nations’ main donors.